Last updated: 18 May 2026

 Australia's age verification laws kicked in on March 9, 2026.
 Adult sites now require you to upload your ID, submit to facial scanning, or verify via credit card.
 If you'd rather not hand your passport to a third-party company you've never heard of, a VPN is the fix.

 This guide walks you through setting up NordVPN on Android.
 The whole thing takes less than two minutes.
-If you haven't picked a VPN yet, our best VPN for Australia guide covers all the options.
+If you haven't picked a VPN yet, our VPN comparison guide covers all the options.
+If you're specifically trying to access Pornhub or other blocked sites, that guide also covers which server locations work best for Australians.

 What You'll Need